gilderlan/rails-compose/README.md

 3. In the root folder of the project, run the command `docker-compose build` to build the Docker image.

-4. Then, run `docker-compose run app rails new . --force --no-deps --database=postgresql` to create a new Rails application.
+4. Then, run `docker-compose run app rails new . --force --no-deps --skip-docker --database=postgresql` to create a new Rails application.

 5. Edit the `config/database.yml` file to connect to the Docker Postgres database.